kabk/go-theses-17-manus-nijhoff/writings/thesis.md

 >Talking about the future is a polite way of saying what's wrong about the present
 >Benjamin Bratton

-Bruce Sterling argued in 2014 that it doesn't make sense to still talk about the internet.
+Bruce Sterling, writer of cyberpunk novels and design critic, argued in 2014 that it doesn't make sense to still talk about the internet.
 That we should instead talk about GAFAM – Google, Amazon, Facebook, Apple and Microsoft.
-This makes perfect sense because these companies are now shaping the internet in very real ways.
+This makes perfect sense.
+These companies are now shaping the internet in very real ways.
 If you are not using one of GAFAM's services, your neighbor or government is.

-_Silicon_ Valley.
-It's interesting how this material came to stand for power.
+_Silicon_.
 A material that puts your personal ideals behind the steering wheel.
 A material that supports bigger boobs and smaller computer chips.
-The Silicon has since long left Silicon Valley, but its legacy is still shaping the world.
+The Silicon has since long left Silicon Valley, but what stayed behind is still shaping the world.

 So these are the giants that design and implement our services.

 Benjamin Bratton has another power structure in mind.
 He uses the metaphore of the ‘Stack’, which is a vertical division of separate layers that are interconnected.
 The Stack's layers from bottom up are Earth, Cloud, City, Address, Interface, User.
-Starting from Earth, ending at one person, you, me.
+Starting from Earth, ending at one person.
+You, me.

-GAFAM have a lot of opportunity to design exploits of the user's weaknesses.
-While we small-time designers, educated in art schools, were busy designing interfaces, their big-time designers backed by GAFAM's ideals of big data profit – were learning to implement social engineering knowledge into their interfaces.
+With big power comes big responsibility.
+GAFAM have a lot of opportunity to design how we think, work, and play.
+While we – small-time designers educated in art schools – were busy designing interfaces, their big-time design teams backed by GAFAM's infrastructure and knowledge – were learning to implement social engineering knowledge into their interfaces.

-Follow or die?
+Does that mean follow or die?
+Should designers pick one or the other side?
+Or is there a more hybrid, custom approach to design and what it can do.
+The shift of power from central government to the cloud is probably paralyzing and at the same time a catalyst.
+Are we over- or underestimating possibilities and power of the designer?

 People love consistency.
 We say we want change, but we also want everything to remain the same.
 In the case of interface design the answer is _defaultism_.
 Defaultism is the term used to describe the happiness and wilingness of people to use an unchanged, working design.